loshash51/Web-Scrapper-RateGain/README.md

 1. Open the Trios folder
 2. Then, move to samash
-3. Access the project.py file from there and run it to create file
+3. Access the project.py file from there and run it to create an excel file